 Valle Costa became just the sixth player in the program’s history to reach the NCAA Singles Championships.
 The Lisbon, Portugal native also earned the highest singles win for an LSU player since 2009 with her victory over No. 7 Sydney Campbell of Vanderbilt.
 Valle Costa along with Noel Scott also defeated No. 7 Pleun Burgman and Emily Flickinger of Auburn for the highest doubles win since 2002.

-Sell served as the Lead National Coach for the U.S. Tennis Association Player Development coaching staff from Jan.
-2003-Aug.
-2012.
-During this time, he worked with a number of America's top young juniors, including professionals Serena Williams, Mardy Fish, and Donald Young.
+Michael Sell served as the Lead National coach for the U.S. Tennis Association Player Development coaching staff from January of 2003 until August of 2012.
+During that stretch, he coached a number of America's top young juniors, including 2015 Junior French Open Champion Tommy Paul and 2015 Junior Wimbledon Champion, Reilly Opelka while assisting professionals, including Serena Williams, Mardy Fish, and Donald Young.

-Prior to his service at USTA, he served for two years as Monica Seles' personal coach, and she won five titles and reached three other finals under his coaching.
+Prior to his service at USTA, he served for two years as former World #1, Monica Seles' personal coach.
+Seles won five titles and reached three other finals under his tutelage.

-Sell played professionally on the Association of Tennis Professionals tour for five years and reached career highs of No. 136 in singles and No. 83 in doubles.
-He won three singles and eleven doubles Challengers on the USTA Pro Circuit for 14 total titles and recorded wins over a number of Top 50 players.
-During this time, Sell was also selected as a Practice Partner for the 1998 U.S. Davis Cup practice team.
+Michael Sell played professionally on the ATP World Pro Tour for five years and reached career highs of No. 136 in singles and No. 83 in doubles.
+He won three singles and eleven doubles Challengers Events on the USTA Pro Circuit for 14 total titles and recorded wins over a number of Top 50 players.
+Michael Sell was also named as a practice partner for the 1998 U.S. Davis Cup team.

-Sell attended the University of Georgia from 1992-95, where he earned a singles All-American selection all four years and reached a career high No. 6 ranking.
+Michael Sell was a four-year All-America in singles at the University of Georgia from 1992-95.
+He was ranked as high as No. 6 in the nation at one point during his career.
 In 1994, he received the Intercollegiate Tennis Association Arthur Ashe Leadership and Sportsmanship Award.